User Context

 is a default implementation of IRVUserContext

-object also provides the ability to store additional properties related to a request to be used in other areas of the Reveal SDK such as the authentication provider.
+, which provides the ability to store the user id of the current user, as well as the ability to retrieve and store additional properties related to a request that can be used in other areas of the Reveal SDK like the aformentioned IRVObjectFilter

 Step 1 - Create the user context provider